-Tell me about yourself is a common question in the interviews.
+Tell me about yourself or Introduce yourself is a common question in the interviews.
 What to say and what not to say is still confusing for some.
 Well, here we are presenting what to say when the interviewer asks you “Tell me about yourself”.
 This is divided into 10 simple steps.
 So that you can easily remember it and can reproduce it without any difficulties.
 Remember these 10 steps are enough for your answer to the “Tell me about yourself” question.
 Nothing more to add on or nothing less to get deleted.
 Let’s get into the details.

 How to answer “Tell me about yourself”?

 Make yourself known.

 If there are more than 1 interviewers, then say;

 Start like this, only if it is the first question.
 Some interviewers may ask this as the last question.
 Then avoid this beginning.

 “Thank you for giving me an opportunity to introduce myself”

 “Thank you for giving me an opportunity to talk about myself”.

 If you are a good communicator, you can include: